cdlhub/documentation/FinancialModule.md

 |       1  | 3        |    1   | 2,500  |
 |       1  | 4        |    1   | 400    |

+<MP> Would it worth showing multiple events, sample for clarity?

 The values represent a single ground-up loss sample for items belonging to an Account.
 We use “programme” rather than "account" as it is more general characteristic of a client’s exposure protection needs and allows a client to have multiple programmes active for a given period.
 The linkage between account and programme can be provided by a user defined **prog** dictionary, for example;